chriskevinlee/OpenFlexOS/README.md

     ├── R4ct6De-arch-linux-wallpaper.png
     └── zxAAEx2-arch-linux-wallpaper.jpg
 ```
-# Notes

-### Suspend and Hibernation:
-Suspend and Hibernation should work as long as you have swap setup and configured with enough space.
-Some system files will be edited by the script to get Suspend and Hibernation to work, for:

-**/etc/mkinitcpio.conf**: resume will be added to HOOKS=

-**/etc/default/grub**: GRUB_CMDLINE_LINUX= will be replaced with GRUB_CMDLINE_LINUX="resume=/dev/sda1" (/dev/sda1 being the swap device name)

-Once these files have been edited the script will update the grub configuration with grub-mkconfig -o /boot/grub/grub.cfg

-### System files being edited

-**/etc/default/useradd**: SHELL=/usr/bin/bash will be replaced with SHELL=/usr/bin/zsh
-**/etc/sudoers**: will be edited to enable the wheel group to allow sudo users to run sudo
-**/etc/pacman.conf**: will replace \#Color with Color
-**/etc/pacman.conf**: will replace \#VerbosePkgLists with VerbosePkgLists
-**/etc/pacman.conf**: will be edited to find \#ParallelDownloads and add ILoveCandy

-The following will be added to **/etc/environment**

-QT_QPA_PLATFORMTHEME=qt5ct
-QT_AUTO_SCREEN_SCALE_FACTOR=0
-QT_SCALE_FACTOR=1
-QT_FONT_DPI=96

-### Known Issues

-If running in a VirtualBox vm picom will casue the mouse not to work correctly and cause things to be really slow or not to respond .
-To fix this you maybe to enter a tty and comment picom from the autostart file for one or both of openbox and qtile

 # Show Qtile bar on all Screens

 Your default configuration for the Qtile bar will be like...